E-C-Shackelford/frontendmentor-nft-preview-card-component/README.md

 ### What I learned

 While developing this card component using the technologies and methodologies mentioned above, I exercised foundational skills in creating responsive, scalable, and accessible components.
 By using custom focus styles, for example, I could balance accessibility and aesthetics.
-Using the pseudo classes :focus and :focus-visibile allowed me to improve accessibility and maintain visual design consistency by providing clear keyboard-specific focus indicatiors without disrupting the design for touch or mouse users.
+Using the pseudo classes :focus and :focus-visible allowed me to improve accessibility and maintain visual design consistency by providing clear keyboard-specific focus indicatiors without disrupting the design for touch or mouse users.

 ### Continued development